-Students cannot audit courses that are part of their degree or certification requirement.
+Students cannot audit courses that are part of their degree or licensure requirement.
 However, students may choose to audit other courses.
 Audited courses are not graded and students receive no credit for the course.

 Cumulative GPA Requirement